- Who Teaches QSci Courses?

 Q SCI 403/STAT 403 Introduction to Resampling Inference (4) NW

 Introduction to computer-intensive data analysis for experimental and observational studies in empirical sciences.
 Students design, program, carry out, and report applications of bootstrap resampling, rerandomization, and subsampling of cases.
 Prerequisite: either STAT 220, STAT 301, STAT/ECON 311, STAT 341, STAT/MATH 390 or STAT/ECON 481.
-(This course is currently being reviewed by the College of the Environment and UW curriculum committees for possible offering in Spring 2012.)
+Offered: Sp.

 Q SCI 454 Ecological Modeling (5) NW Essington